Matthew-Carr/Twitter-Feed-Analyser/README.md

 "# Twitter-Feed-Analyser"

 **Welcome to my repository**.
-This is a twitter feed analyser for making sentiment analysis predictions on a given topic.
+This is a twitter feed analyser for making multi-class sentiment analysis predictions on a given topic.
 Tweets are scraped from twitter and analysed to gather opinions given a specific search term.
 There are two main scripts, the console and the training environment.
 - train_models.py: train new machine learning models on SemEval 2016 sentiment analysis data
-- console.py: use existing models to to make sentiment analysis predictions, an image saved by the name *"Sentiment_of_searchterm.png"*
+- console.py: use existing models to to make sentiment analysis predictions, an image depicting the sentiment values per class is saved by the name *"Sentiment_of_searchterm.png"*

 To run this repository, the following packages must be installed and run using Python3:
 - spacy